good-loop/doc/pages/policy/privacy-policy.md

 If you want to contact us about your data, please email
 <span class='email' data-name='support' data-domain='good-loop.com'>support at good-loop.com</span>.

+If you are unhappy with how we handle your data, you can complain to the [ICO](https://ico.org.uk/).

 Lawful basis for using data:

  - Where we are a Data Controller for personal data, this is done with consent from the user.
 See the My-Loop app for more details.